sseeb/cstar/README.md

 - Familiarize ourselves with **GitHub**
   - Always use `git pull` before you start working;
   - `git pull --rebase` may be helpful on solving conflicts.
+  - Note: I put `.Rproj` files on the `.gitignore`.
+Thus, if you use Rstudio projects, you will need to create your own project locally.
+That should not affect how things are working.

 - **Coding style**: we should try to follow coding conventions to make it easier for others to read each others code.
 I know not all people are "tidyverse"